biomos/gromos_tutorial_livecoms/README.md

 [version\_1.1](https://github.com/hansenniels/gromos_tutorial_livecoms/tree/master/review_process/version_1.1).
 The tutorials are designed for users with some experience in the application of molecular dynamics simulations.
-Therefore, we suggest to carry out the basic tutorial first, that is available on www.gromos.net after registration.
+Therefore, we suggest to carry out the basic tutorial first, that is available on www.gromos.net.
 The GROMOS version required for carrying out the advanced tutorials was released on January 09, 2021.